 - Five Little Pumpkins Feelings Rhyme

 Each of the social skills activities share below will give your children a chance build on their understanding of feelings.
 They will match feeling to facial expressions.
 Then they will talk about what causes each of the feelings to happen.
-Finally they will act out each of the feeling.
-This will give them a opportunity to express their emotional and social skills through actions.
+Finally, they will act out each of the feelings.
+This will give them an opportunity to express their emotional and social skills through actions.